-Veeva

-Four Foundations of a Data-driven Company

-INTRODUCTION:

-Digital Transformation is Underway Between March and October of 2020, virtual communications between sales reps and HCPs jumped significantly.
-In North America, the number of emails increased by 600% and video calls increased by more than 1000%, highlighting the growing digital maturity of life sciences companies.
+Veeva Four Foundations of a Data-driven Company INTRODUCTION: Digital Transformation is Underway During 2020, virtual communications between sales reps and HCPs jumped significantly.
+Globally, the number of Veeva CRM Engage Meetings increased sixfold from January to December, while Europe saw an 8x increase.1 Approximately 115,000 remote meetings were conducted in the month of November in Europe.

-This trend shows that despite the COVID-19 pandemic, life sciences companies are equipped with technology solutions to execute their mission-critical work of enabling HCPs with the equipment and medications they need.
-Digital transformation is accelerating as in-person access declines.
-To support this digital transformation and the changing method of engagement with HCPs, having current customer reference data is more important than ever, especially as virtual engagement becomes the norm.

-The Cost of Bad Data Life sciences leaders see quality customer reference data as critical to field force effectiveness 1.
-Maintaining data quality is more challenging than ever, as HCP affiliations, locations, and emails change frequently.
-If HCP data isn't updated and maintained in a timely fashion, it can negatively impact the bottom line, particularly sales revenue and business costs.

-Unfortunately, 20% of a company's self-maintained data is often found to be inaccurate.
+This trend shows that despite the COVID-19 pandemic, life sciences companies have technology solutions available to execute their mission-critical work of enabling HCPs with the equipment and medications they need.
+Digital transformation is accelerating as a result of the restrictions put in to combat the pandemic.
+To support this digital transformation and the changing method of engagement with HCPs, having up-to-date customer data is more important than ever, especially as virtual engagement becomes the norm.
+1. Source: 2021 Veeva Pulse Report The Cost of Bad Data Reps must be equipped with accurate data in real-time to get a comprehensive view of an HCP and the engagement overall.
+The catch to data is that, unfortunately, HCP data is always changing.
+It is extremely difficult to keep track of HCPs associations and locations, especially with the chaos surrounding the current crisis.
+If this data isn't maintained accurately and in a timely fashion, it can significantly impact the costs of business and show up in the bottom line.
+Unfortunately, an average of 20% of a company's self-maintained data is often found to be inaccurate.
+Currently, only a tiny minority (7%) of respondents are extremely satisfied with their organization's customer reference data's ability to develop accurate analytics reports, showing that there is much room for improvement in this area2.
 Companies that can't rely on the accuracy of their data could be losing significant amounts that could otherwise be avoided.
 On average, the annual cost of having poor data is \$15M, and cumulatively up to \$3.1T on the US economy annually.
 A data-driven culture is essential to innovate, but the industry still faces challenges in achieving it.
 Rather than simply surviving, the life sciences industry needs to respond proactively.
-Companies that don't currently have a data-driven culture should invest in cultivating one.
-And to do that, they need to have the right foundations.
-11 Data is at the heart of what digital transformation is all about.
+Companies that don't currently have a data-driven culture should invest in building one.
+And to do that, they need to have the right foundations. " Data is at the heart of what digital transformation is all about.
 The industry needs reliable, high-quality data that's accessible quickly Eric Newmark, Program Vice President of SaaS, Enterprise, Applications, Industry Cloud, and Digital Business Models at IDC.
+3% \$15M ,≀ Poor Data Quality is Pervasive and Costly

-^{5.} Source: IBM
+4. Source: Harvard Business Review ^{6.} Source: IBM